bmatsuo/lark/docs/lua.md

 - **env** -- A table containing all environment variables for the command.

+- **input** -- A raw string to pass into the process standand input stream.

+- **stdin** -- A source filename to redirect into the process standard input stream.

+- **stdout** -- A destination filename to redirect output from the process standard output stream.

+- **stderr** -- A destination filename to redirect output from the process standard error stream.

 - **ignore** -- Do not terminate the task if the command exits with an error.

 ###lark.start{command, ..., [ignore=bool], [group=obj]}